Sample Answer

 Reduce Police Militarization and Improve Firearm Regulations

 Due to the intensive use of militarization of police in Ferguson in the year 2014, the President saw the need to reduce federal programs which equipped the local law enforcement officers with the surplus military technology (Coyne, 2013).
-Via executive order, President Obama ordered the creation of the Interagency Law Enforcement Equipment Working Group to analyze present programs and also recommended reforms that guarantee police that is provided with the pieces of equipment undergo intensive training regarding the appropriate use and ensuring that civil liberties and civil rights are protected.
+Via executive order, President Obama ordered the creation of the Interagency Law Enforcement Equipment Working Group to analyze current programs and recommended reforms that guarantee police provided with the pieces of equipment undergo intensive training regarding the appropriate use and ensure that civil liberties and civil rights are protected.

 Putting an end to the federal incentive to purchase military equipment is the initial step in an attempt to reduce police militarization.
-The teams of militarized SWAT are very costly in maintenance, and lack of federal funding would make it reduce in scope.
-Moreover, lawmakers are required to pass laws that return the SWAT teams’ original purpose.
-SWAT teams use as well as no-knock raids, must be restricted to an emergency that poses threats to the safety of the public and to issue warrants to American citizens that are suspects of violent crimes instead of using minor offenses that are occurring today (Coyne, 2013).
+The teams of militarized SWAT are very costly in maintenance, and lack of federal funding would reduce scope.
+Moreover, lawmakers must pass laws that return the SWAT teams’ original purpose.
+SWAT teams and no-knock raids must be restricted to an emergency threatening the public’s safety and issue warrants to American citizens who are suspects of violent crimes instead of using minor offenses occurring today (Coyne, 2013).
 Also, lawmakers should order transparency around SWAT teams’ use.
 In the year 2008, Maryland State passed a bill that requires its agencies to submit biannual reports with regards to the number of times they make use of SWAT teams, their purpose, what was found by the search, and if at all any shots got fired— other states should do the same.
-It is evident that there exists a considerable increase in SWAT teams’ number and frequency of use.
-But a meaningful discussion with regard to the militarization of police is impossible without sufficient info concerning its pervasiveness (Trilling, 2017).
+TEvidently, a considerable increase in SWAT teams’ number and frequency of use exists.
+But a meaningful discussion about the militarization of police is impossible without sufficient info concerning its pervasiveness (Trilling, 2017).

-Community policing happens to be a philosophy that supports and promotes strategies of an organization to tackle the causes and also mitigate the fear of social disorder and crime via partnerships between the community and the police and problem-solving tactics (Cassisi, 2016).
+Community policing is a philosophy that supports and promotes strategies of an organization to tackle the causes and mitigate the fear of social disorder and crime via partnerships between the community and the police and problem-solving tactics (Cassisi, 2016).
 A significant shift from traditional policing that is reactive, community policing insists on preventing crime before its occurrence.
 The latter is an essential part of improving life quality in the community.
-Critical attributes of community policing involve a partnership with the community; solving problems; and transformation of policing agencies to empower and support front-line officers, encourage innovation in problem-solving and decentralize command.
+Critical attributes of community policing involve a partnership with the community, solving problems, transforming policing agencies to empower and support front-line officers, encouraging innovation in problem-solving, and decentralizing command.

 Problem-Solving and the SARA Model in Policing

 Scanning refers to searching for problem activity patterns, including locations, victims, and crime types.
 It needs problem evaluation, the problem’s perception by both external partners and law enforcement, and problem severity analysis.
 The next step is the analysis which involves searching for the problem’s cause or identified issues (McGregor, 2018).
-There is the gathering of information from various sources, including reports of crimes and members of the community that are affected directly by that issue.
-Many factors are included in the causes of a problem, including law enforcement’s community perception as well as the neighborhood.
-Upon the identification of the cause, officials of law enforcement will then work alongside the community to develop and execute a proper response.
-After the implementation of the response, a continuous assessment should evaluate the solution’s effectiveness and make appropriate adjustments.
+Information is gathered from various sources, including reports of crimes and community members affected directly by that issue.
+Many factors are included in the causes of a problem, including law enforcement’s community perception and the neighborhood.
+After identifying the cause, law enforcement officials will work with the community to develop and respond properly.
+After implementing the response, a continuous assessment should evaluate the solution’s effectiveness and make appropriate adjustments.

 References